Birational Weyl group actions and q-Painleve equations via mutation combinatorics in cluster algebras: Cycle graphs and reflections

+Although the rotational symmetry (\ref{eq:rotation}) is a special case of Corollary~\ref{cor:sym}, it is rather essential as revealed by the proof above.

-\begin{remark} \rm It was a study of geometric $R$-matrices from the viewpoint of cluster algebras done by Inoue--Lam--Pylyavskyy \cite{ILP} in which the reflection (\ref{eq:ref}) first appeared in the context of integrable systems.
-They concerned a cluster algebra corresponding to a certain cylindrical quiver, which is the same as the quiver $Q$ dealt in Section~\ref{subsec:ex2} below except omitting a periodic condition in a horizontal direction, and constructed a birational representation of the symmetric group.
-In a recent investigation on higher-dimensional Teichm\"uller spaces by Inoue--Ishibashi--Oya \cite{IIO}, birational representations of more general Coxeter groups were derived by means of cluster algebras corresponding to weighted quivers.
-It should be noted that fundamental relations among the generators of groups were proven by computing the explicit formulae of mutations in these literatures, unlike our graph-combinatorial approach; cf. Section~\ref{sect:rel} below.
+\begin{remark} \rm It was a study of geometric $R$-matrices in terms of cluster algebras by Inoue--Lam--Pylyavskyy \cite{ILP} that the reflection (\ref{eq:ref}) first appeared in the context of integrable systems.
+In a recent study of higher-dimensional Teichm\"uller spaces by Inoue--Ishibashi--Oya \cite{IIO}, birational representations of Coxeter groups were derived from cluster algebras corresponding to weighted quivers.
+The first appearance of the reflection (\ref{eq:ref}) was perhaps in Bucher's work \cite{Bucher} on cluster algebras arising from surface triangulations and, as mentioned above, its properties were subsequently investigated in detail by Goncharov--Shen \cite[Section 7]{GS}. \end{remark}